Category

 The drill’s over, the hypothetical tornado has dissipated into the atmosphere, and everyone’s back to doing their usual work.
 Now it’s time to look back on the drill and review how it went.

 This part of the exercise is known as the after-action review, AKA a “hot wash.”
-This process is meant to produce an after-action report that recounts the successes, shortcomings, and potential improvements for next time.
-This review should be a collaborative effort between safety leaders, facility managers, and employees from all parts of the business.
-Allow everyone to note what they thought was good, what they thought was bad, and what they would do differently if a tornado were to actually approach the workplace.
+In the process, you’ll develop an after-action report that recounts the successes, shortcomings, and potential improvements for next time.
+This review should be a collaborative effort among safety leaders, facility managers, and employees from all parts of the business.
+Allow everyone to note what they thought worked, what they thought could have gone better, and what they would do differently if a tornado were to actually approach the workplace.
 You might also consider inviting public safety officials from the local emergency management agency so that they can share their expertise.

-Use this report to adjust your tornado emergency response plans.
+Use this report to adjust your tornado emergency response plans as well as your emergency drills.

 Learn a step-by-step framework for developing an after action report to ensure your organization is prepared for any emergency scenario.